The state Department of Health reports 202 newly diagnosed cases of COVID-19.

 The deaths of two of the men, both over 60, were reported yesterday but included in case counts today.
 The third and fourth deaths reported today are men 40-59 years old, at least one of whom had underlying health conditions.

 Investigations into all of the deaths are ongoing.
+The death toll in Hawaii from COVID-19 now stands at 38.

 Community spread of the coronavirus, particularly on Oahu, continues to be the primary cause of new infections.